rm1771/Planet-Simulation/README.md

 - Interactive display of distance metrics and orbit paths.

 ## Requirements
 To run this simulation, you will need Python and Pygame installed.
-The specific versions and libraries required are listed in the `requirements.txt` file.

 ## Installation
 Follow these steps to set up the project locally:
 1. Clone the repository: